 Describes forces at work in the antebellum period that led to sectionalism and eventually to civil war.
 Examines military, political, social, economic, and racial issues before, during, and after the war.
 Analyzes the painful period of Reconstruction and its historiography.

 Examines human modification of the American landscape.
 Surveys the physical geography of the United States, landscape change during Native American to European transition, and causes of agricultural and industrial pollution.
-Explores land ethics, processes of environmental degradation, technological remedies, history of federal laws and protection agencies.
+Topics include land ethics, processes of environmental degradation, technological remedies, history of federal laws and protection agencies.
 May include field experiences.

 Surveys the histories of native communities of Eastern North America from the pre-Columbian period to the present.
 Includes the diversity of cultures in this region; encounters in the colonial period with France, England, and Spain, and the geopolitics of Native-White relations; the role of native communities in the American Revolution; resistance movements and leaders, such as Tecumseh; Indian Removal; the role of native communities in the Civil War; land loss in the 19th and 20th centuries; cultural survival; and modern economic development.